parkjonghyukp/ab-av1-batch-util/README.md

 # How to use

+prepare ffmpeg & ab-av1 exe file

 Run index.html

+0. Add environment variable Paths of ffmpeg / ab-av1
+  Or paste the paths in '(optional)' inputs
 1. Copy your Video Path in File Explorer (Ctrl + Shift + C)
 2. Paste in 'Paste Your Paths'
 3. Set your video Settings